Mystical Optimism: How to Glow with the Flow!

 Now suppose that what arises in your world is a very challenging situation.
 Perhaps you lose your

 job or perhaps you even lose a loved one.
-What is being presented to you is the opportunity to emotionally accept something that in the past might have been unlovable.
+What is being presented to you is the opportunity to emotionally accept something that in the past might have been unacceptable.
 You are now being asked: Can you love even this?
 Here I am using the word “love” to mean “accept without resistance, to greet without frustration, fear, anger or hatred.”
 Are you now accepting enough that you can embrace whatever shows up?
 Here I am using the word “embrace” to mean “hold gently in order to learn what is being offered.”
 And it is perfectly okay if you are not yet ready to accept everything.
 Polishing up the self so that it can embrace everything does indeed take time.
 This is one of the most important aspects of enlightenment and we are all doing our best as we travel along our own unique path.

 In this example, we see how the world around us can reflect our core beliefs in ways that we might not expect.
 You were expecting a simple step up in your romantic relationship and yet you were offered a larger step up in love in general.
 It's a beautiful reflection.
 And it is very important to point out that not knowing the specific physical form that will arise is very different from doubting that the core aspects of your goal will be achieved.